FolkerKinzel/CsvTools/README.md

 .NET-library to read and write CSV-files.

+It is used as a dependency in [FolkerKinzel.Contacts.IO](https://github.com/FolkerKinzel/Contacts.IO) - an easy to use .NET-API to manage contact data of organizations and natural persons, including a data model and classes to persist it as vCard (*.vcf) or CSV.

 The library contains
 * `CsvReader`: Reads CSV from files and streams.
 It enables you to perform Linq-Queries on CSV files.
 * `CsvWriter`: Writes CSV to files and stream.